Classic snickerdoodle cookies made with simple ingredients and rolled in a cinnamon-sugar mixture.

 - Beat the dry mixture into the large bowl of wet ingredients.

-- In a small bowl, mix together the 3 tsp of ground cinnamon and the 4 tbsp of granulated sugar.
+- In a small bowl, mix together the 3 teaspoon of ground cinnamon and the 4 tablespoon of granulated sugar.

 - Pinch and roll the dough into 1-inch pieces and roll into the cinnamon-sugar mixture.
 The cookies will need to be baked in batches.